artcom/hsm-py/README.md

 from hsm import State
 from hsm import Statemachine

-# Create the state hierarchy:
+# Create the state hierarchy

 a = State("a")